 Peak hurricane season is here, Virginia!

-August 15th to Nov 30 is when we see some of our most active weather in the tropics.
-September 10th statistically marks the height of Atlantic hurricane season.
+From August 15th to November 30th, we see some of the most active weather in the tropics.
+September 10th statistically marks the start of the height of Atlantic hurricane season.
 NOAA's forecast calls for above-normal tropical activity this hurricane season.
-NOAA expects three to five major hurricanes (category 3, 4, or 5) with winds of 111 mph or higher.
+NOAA expects 4 to 7 major hurricanes (category 3, 4, or 5) with winds of 111 mph or higher.
+These predictions are influenced by La Nina conditions in the Pacific, near-record warm ocean temperatures in the Atlantic Ocean, lower Atlantic trade winds, and less wind shear.
+Hurricane categories can greatly impact Virginia homes and it's important to have a plan to protect your family and property.

 Here at NNINS, we never underestimate any hurricane's possible impact on Virginians, and for a good reason.
 We know from experience it only takes one of these tropical cyclones to devastate property and result in costly damage and flooding.
 Your family should prepare by having a good hurricane plan.
 We also have a Hurricane Resource Guide for Virginians with trusted resources.

-Answering these 3 questions can prepare your home for a hurricane.
+3 Ways to prepare your home for a hurricane this fall

 1. Will your roof protect everything under it?

 Your #1 preemptive weapon in your home’s arsenal is its roof.
 It’s also the most susceptible to costly storm damage.
 We can’t emphasize enough how important it is that you maintain yours with an annual professional inspection.
-Virginia has already experienced early tropical activity, so get a professional check if you haven't already, and anytime you suspect damage.
+Virginia has already experienced early tropical activity, so get a professional check if you haven't this year, anytime you suspect damage may have occurred, and don't delay replacing your roof when needed.

 2. Are your gutters and downspouts clean and clear?